 I was referred to Mr. Fernandez by a family member who is an attorney, for assistance with my elderly mother's claim for injuries resulting from an accident involving an 18-wheeler.
 He was direct, honest, and very kind as he spoke with my mother, helping her to understand what his work would entail.
 An obviously talented negotiator, he presented appropriate research to support the claim for my mother's injuries and it settled with an offer that brought the case to a quick resolution.
 I would highly recommend Mr. Fernandez and his colleagues Jessie Eiler, J.D., Associate and Kim Zimmermann, Paralegal, all who worked as a team to bring the case to a conclusion.
 Well done!

-Although nothing will compensate for the physical and emotional damage caused by a catastrophic brain injury, we’re ready to listen to your story and help you receive the compensation you’re entitled to.
+Although nothing will compensate for the physical and emotional pain and suffering caused by a catastrophic brain injury, we’re ready to listen to your story and help you receive the compensation you’re entitled to.
 To set up a free consultation with one of our attorneys, call 314-433-9131 or fill out to form below.